arfelious/xmlhttprequest-polyfill/README.md

 # XMLHttpRequest Polyfill

-This polyfill was made specifically to support [Colyseus](https://github.com/colyseus/colyseus) to run under [Decentraland](https://decentraland.org/) SDK7.
+This polyfill was made to be used in jsdom-sandbox within quickjs-emscripten.

 This polyfill implements only a subset of XMLHttpRequest and is not feature complete.
 Pull requests are welcome.